daattali/beautiful-jekyll/_posts/2020-04-22-change-vmnic-order-on-vsphere-host.md

 VMware [KB2091560 ](https://kb.vmware.com/s/article/2091560) gives extensive information about the labelling of IO devices.
 Here is a quick summary of how to change the labels of the uplinks.

-* First evacuate the host and put it in maintenance mode (We will need to reboot it).
+* First evacuate the host and put it in maintenance mode (We will need to reboot it.
 * Connect to the host via SSH.
 * List the uplinks and their labels.

-> localcli --plugin-dir /usr/lib/vmware/esxcli/int deviceInternal alias list | grep vmnic
+    localcli --plugin-dir /usr/lib/vmware/esxcli/int deviceInternal alias list | grep vmnic

 The output contains the list of vmnics with their addresses on the motherboard.
 If the NIC runs on a native driver (which is most of the time) there will be a logical ID as well.
 We need to change the aliases of both of these.